blackspace/gomaze/README.md

 First because the gomaze draws the maze by the sdl2,you should install go-sdl2 by following the installing instructions from the [go-sdl2](https://github.com/veandco/go-sdl2) page.

+I take [gods](https://github.com/emirpasic/gods) as the data struction of point set,so then

+`
+go get github.com/emirpasic/gods
+`

 Exampels
 ------------------------------------